mhy001/jalapencode/README.md

 # Jalapeñcode
 Jalapeñcode is a project for CSUF CPSC 362 - Foundations of Software Engineering Fall 2017.

-We are creating an online shopping cart for chili peppers and related products.
+We are creating an online shopping cart for chili peppers.

-### Technology Profile
+### Technology Profile / Dependencies
 * PHP 7.1
 * MySQL 5.7
 * Bootstrap 4.0